 Corrugated cardboard boxes and inserts rank pretty high on the sustainability scale.
 They’re usually easy to recycle, are often made with recycled paper, and can be reused for other purposes.

 At M-Line, we recycle all of our scrap corrugated material, and most of our vendors do the same.
-One thing about corrugated, though, is it can’t be recycled forever.
-After any paper product is recycled multiple times, its structure and properties change so it can no longer be recycled into new boxes.
+One thing about corrugated, though, is that it can’t be recycled forever.
+After any paper product is recycled multiple times, its structure and properties change so it can no longer be used for new boxes.

 More “premium” cardboard, which is easy to print on and design, is often made of new material.
 Where appearance isn’t as much of a concern, recycled corrugated is often used.

-A recent study found that wood products - specifically pallets - can actually be more sustainable than similar plastic products.
+A recent study found that wood products - specifically pallets - can actually be more sustainable than their plastic counterparts.